2012 Cadillac CTS Interior

 - "… Recaro seats - disliked by most of us for feeling overstuffed and for rocking back and forth under braking and acceleration - come with 3.6-liter Touring models, while 3.0-liter examples get … the regular seats, albeit now sueded." -- Car and Driver

 The automotive press is impressed with the interior build quality and luxurious materials in the 2012 Cadillac CTS.
-Surfaces blend tastefully, and LED interior lighting provides a cool, modern touch.
+Surfaces blend tastefully and LED interior lighting provides a cool, modern touch.
 Many reviewers like how Cadillac has integrated the technologies in the CTS.
-The available navigation system and 40-gigabyte hard drive-based Bose sound system also earn praise.
-See the full list of 2012 Cadillac CTS specs.
+The available navigation system and 40-gigabyte hard-drive-based Bose sound system also earn praise.

 - "As with the sedan model, the interior of the 2012 Cadillac CTS Coupe features a pleasing angular theme to match the exterior edginess.
 Soft-touch materials are plentiful, accented by tasteful wood trim." -- Edmunds